snjax/zkships/README.md

 ### Pedersen hash error:

-'nargo compile' fails when Pedersen hash is used:
+'nargo compile' can fail when Pedersen hash is used:

 	thread 'main' panicked at 'Cannot find witness assignment for GadgetInput { witness: Witness(5), num_bits: 254 }', crates/acvm/src/pwg/mod.rs:18:17
 	note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace